data-umbrella/data-umbrella.github.io/_posts/2022-11-15-rust-blog-tutorial.md

 Summary posted by: [Sangam SwadiK](https://www.linkedin.com/in/sangam-swadi-k/)

-## Event
+## Intro
-An introduction to Rust Programming for complete beginners, we will go over what is Rust, how to install it, how to use it online, basic structure of a program, core concepts of Rust and a little CLI program.
+An introduction to Rust Programming for complete beginners.
+This 2-hour video tutorial covers:
+- what is Rust
+- how to install Rust
+- how to use Rust online
+- basic structure of a Rust program
+- core concepts of Rust
+- a little CLI (command line interface) program
+- Q&A
 ## Video
 <p>
 <iframe src="https://www.youtube.com/embed/7E8nLExn3WI" loading="lazy" frameborder="0" allowfullscreen></iframe>